 How to Answer "What Are Your Salary Expectations?" in 3 Steps

-Do you ask for a higher salary?
-What if your employer thinks you’re too expensive for them?
-What if your employer thinks you think you’re too expensive for them?
+Do we ask for a higher salary?
+What if our employer thinks we’re too expensive for them?
+What if our employer thinks we think we’re too expensive for them?

-Do you ask for a lower salary?
-What if the employer tries lowballing you?
+Do we then ask for a lower salary?
+What if the employer tries lowballing us?

-Let’s take a step back, though.
-There are plenty of steps (well, two) before you ever need to state a number.
+Let’s take a step back.
+There are plenty of steps before ever giving the recruiter a number.

-When asked, “What are your salary expectations for this job?", I would recommend always starting with the following:
+When asked for salary expectations, I would recommend starting with the following:

 “Great question!
-I’m open to discussing what you believe would be a fair salary for this position."
+I don’t have a number at the moment, but I’m open to discussing what you believe would be a fair salary for this position."

-And then following up with the following responses in the following order:
+We can then follow up with these responses in order:

 Let’s go through one-by-one to examine the purpose of each response.